 Email is a popular choice for both companies and consumers alike when it comes to marketing, and it’s easy to see why.
 From a business perspective, email is a cost-effective way to reach a large group of people with timely information.
 For consumers, email offers the ability to collect information and offers in a single repository for review as frequently or as rarely as desired, while taking up zero physical space.

-Because there are so many companies competing for attention, it’s more important than ever to know how to write an effective marketing email that will get the results you want.
+Because there are so many companies competing for attention, it’s more important than ever to know how to write a good marketing email that will get the results you want.
 That’s why today, I’m going to cover six things to keep in mind when it comes to writing an effective email that your customers will read and respond to.

 1) Keep your subject simple, but informative